-- Employer contributions to registered pension schemes.
+Employer contributions to registered pension schemes.
 These may be made tax free (and without using any of the £30,000 amount).
-However, if contributions (employer and employee) exceed the annual allowance ( www.practicallaw.com/6-201-6478) and lifetime allowance ( www.practicallaw.com/8-201-6477) limits.
-To the extent that contributions (aggregate of employer and employee) exceed the annual allowance a tax charge arises to claw back excess tax relief.
+However, if contributions (employer and employee) exceed the annual allowance ( www.practicallaw.com/6-201-6478) or the lifetime allowance ( www.practicallaw.com/8-201-6477) , a tax charge arises to claw back excess tax relief.
 For further details, see Practice note, Restricting pensions tax relief by reducing the annual and lifetime allowances ( www.practicallaw.com/5-503-6633) .)

 National Insurance Contributions